 - Welcoming Center for New Pennsylvanians: The Welcoming Center has Pennsylvania-specific links and publications that provide valuable tips to help guide you through a professional job search in the United States.

 There are many resources available to assist you in your hunt for employment.
-Have you found success in your job search?
-Share your advice in the comments section below.
+We wish you luck in your job search!